Luxembourg-Open-Source-Club/BICS-BOT/README.md

 - `/intro` (Only for new members): Allows a new member to get role and to introduce themselves.
 This command can only be used in the introduction channel (`#starting-up`).

-- `enroll`: This command is used for students who wish to get viewing permissions to the text channels of their courses.
+- `/enroll`: This command is used for students who wish to get viewing permissions to the text channels of their courses.

-- `unenroll`: This command is used for students who wish to remove their viewing permissions to the text channels of the courses they are no longer taking.
+- `/unenroll`: This command is used for students who wish to remove their viewing permissions to the text channels of the courses they are no longer taking.

 - `/update`: This command is used to update the students year.
 For example, if you are in year 1, then this command will update the year to 2